Meet Our Leadership

 Executive Board

 Mary joined the Hope for Kabingo team in 2014, volunteering with the Marketing & Communications team to provide graphic design, web and marketing support.
 Mary is a creative designer and Art Director, with a background in leading teams in creative marketing, eCommerce website design and visual communication strategy.
-Mary, her husband, Patrick, and daughter, Claire, live in Cincinnati.
+Mary, her husband, Patrick, and their two daughters, Claire & Anna, live in Cincinnati.

 Suzette Glaab